 - If you already have content in your site, you can quickly see what has already been indexed by Google by going to google.com and typing a search for https://xxxxxxxxxxx.contentdm.oclc.org to see if your collections are being found at a basic level.

-- Beyond sitemaps though, Google provides several "webmaster tools" to analyze your site, from request indexing, to block certain pages, etc.
+- Beyond sitemaps, Google provides several Search Console tools to analyze your site, from request indexing, to block certain pages, etc.

 - You also can use Google Analytics built right into CONTENTdm to start to see user behaviours, which pages are popular, what search terms people tend to use, and how long people spend on your site.

-- You just need to enable it in the web-tool > Tools > Analytics and request an Google Analytics Tracker ID see: Setting up Google Analytics
+- You just need to enable it in the web-tool > Tools > Analytics and request a Google Analytics Tracker ID see: Setting up Google Analytics

 - Another point to make is that any kind of discovery ultimately depends on metadata.
 Your pages must contain descriptive text that aligns with the content.